GreatGameDota/PANDA-Challenge-Solution/README.md

 ## Ensembling and TTA

 I used simple ensemble + TTA to blend multiple models which boosted my public leaderboard score.
+More detail and my implementation can be found in the PANDA Inference TTA notebook in this repo.

 ## Final Submission